-- PRP injection
+PRP injection

 PRP (platelet rich protein) is part of your own blood.
-Blood is taken from you and the blood is spun in a machine to separate the plasma that has a high concentration of platelets and growth factors in it.
-This is called PRP.
-It is assumed (but not proven) that the growth factors in the PRP can help the tendons to heal.
+Blood is taken from you and spun in a machine to separate the plasma that has a high concentration of platelets and growth factors in it.

+It is assumed (but not proven) that the growth factors in the PRP can help the tendons heal.